JBoudou/Itero/doc/api.md

 ## Compression

 When the user agent supports it, some responses may be compressed.
-To mitigate the BREACh exploit, the middleware adds a random header of variable size.
-Nevertheless compression must be avoided for responses containing arbitrary data from the query.
+To mitigate the BREACH exploit, the middleware adds a random header of variable size.
+Nevertheless compression must be avoided for responses containing arbitrary data from the request.
 As a rule of thumb, compression should be allowed only for GET queries.